 ISTJ — more time to get things done

 This time of year, nostalgia is around every corner, and ISTJs will enjoy revisiting family traditions and reminiscing about holidays past.
-They enjoy the familiar feeling of Christmastime, even if they’re not the ones leading the caroling or chatting up the relatives.
+They enjoy the familiar feeling of the holidays, even if they’re not the ones leading the caroling or chatting up relatives.
 If only they had a little more time to get things done.
 Just one more trip to the outlet mall.
-Or better yet, an uninterrupted afternoon to finish their latest household project in silence.
+Or better yet, an uninterrupted afternoon to finish their latest household project in peace.

 ISFJ — a little help, please?